Airmacho/CPSC_5616_MLDL/README.md

 - Visualize the results and analyze the relationship between input features and target variable

 To access the assignment notebook, navigate to the `Assignment_1` directory and open the `C1_W2_Linear_Regression.ipynb` file.

----

-Feel free to customize the content further to match your specific course requirements and preferences.